replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app-kurl/02-install-app/assignment.md

 *When prompted for the loadbalancer IP address, leave it blank to use the internal LB*

+## If you need to add more nodes to the cluster, do the following, otherwise skip to the "Upload your license" step
-When the install script completes, copy the join command and run it in the *Cluster Node 2* tab and the *Cluster Node 3* tab if you're adding more nodes.
-You can also provision additional GCP resources, if needed, from the *Workstation* tab.
-Any resources you create will be destroyed at the completion of this exercise.
+**When the install script completes,** copy the primary or secondary node join command printed in green at the end of the installation and run it in the *Cluster Node 2* tab and the *Cluster Node 3* tab.

-# Upload your license and install the app
+# Upload your license and install your application

 After installation succeeds, navigate to the [App Installer Admin Console](http://loadbalancer.[[ Instruqt-Var key="SANDBOX_ID" hostname="cloud-client" ]].instruqt.io:8800), login and upload your license.